 Acting in accordance with rights reserved in the Indenture, the County has entered into various interest rate swap transactions with respect to the Parity Securities.
-The County is now obligated with respect to six of those transactions, in addition to the Fixed Payer Swap Transaction.
-In each of these transactions, the swap counterparty is obligated to post collateral to secure such counterparty's payment obligation but the County is not required to post collateral under any circumstances.

-Under three of the County's swap transactions (which are referred to herein as "Outstanding Variable Payment Swaps"), the County (a) is obligated to make monthly payments calculated by reference to the applicable notional amount and the BMA Municipal Swap Index and (b) is entitled to receive semiannual payments calculated by reference to the applicable notional amount and the applicable fixed interest rate.
+The County is now obligated with respect to five of those transactions, in addition to the Fixed Payer Swap Transaction.
+Under three of those transactions (which are referred to herein as "Outstanding Variable Payment Swaps"), the County (a) is obligated to make monthly payments calculated by reference to the applicable notional amount and the BMA Municipal Swap Index and (b) is entitled to receive semiannual payments calculated by reference to the applicable notional amount and the applicable fixed interest rate.
 For each of the Outstanding Variable Payment Swaps, the following descriptions take into account both (i) the provisions of the initial swap transaction and (ii) the provisions of a subsequent transaction (the "Interim Reversal") that effectively reversed, for a specified period of time, the provisions of such initial transaction.

-Two of the Outstanding Variable Payment Swaps are between the County and JPMorgan Chase Bank (formerly Morgan Guaranty Trust Company of New York) ("Morgan").
+Two of the Outstanding Variable Payment Swaps are between the County and Morgan Guaranty Trust Company of New York ("Morgan").
 Those transactions (the "Morgan Transactions") have notional amounts of \$200,000,000 and \$175,000,000, respectively.
 The Morgan Transaction with a notional amount of \$200,000,000 had an effective date of February 1, 2001, a termination date of January 1, 2016, and a fixed rate (for determining payments to be made by Morgan) of 5.069%.
 Because of the related Interim Reversal transaction, until February 1, 2004, the only scheduled payments are payments from Morgan to the County determined by applying a net fixed rate of 1.524% to said notional amount.